Fateehs/Business-Card/README.md

 # BusinessCard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5 and helps you organize your business cards.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-# Todo List

-This project helps you organize your business cards.

 ## Features